Short Answer

 1. Executive Verdict

-• Leading companies face significant hurdles for August 2026 criticality.
+• Most US advanced reactors face significant schedule deficits for 2026 criticality.

-• DOE Reactor Pilot Program targets three advanced reactors by July 2026.
+• DOE Pilot Program targets three advanced test reactors for 2026 criticality.

 Who Wins and Why